drandyguest/portfolio/CaseStudies/pedagogy.md

 I believe that engagement and challenge are the two key factors in module design.
 Every module should engage the students interests, it should nudge or tempt them in to wanting to learn more.
 Each module should also challenge the students at an appropriate level for each student.

+## References

+* Barrows, Howard S. (1996).
+"Problem-based learning in medicine and beyond: A brief overview".
+New Directions for Teaching and Learning.
+1996 (68): 3–12. doi:10.1002/tl.37219966804.
+* Bloom, B. and Krathwohl, D., 1956, *Taxonomy of Educational Objectives*, London: Longman
+* Bonwell, C. C., & Eison, J. A. (1991).
+Active Learning: Creating Excitement in the Classroom.
+ASHE-ERIC Higher Education Report, Washington DC: School of Education and Human Development, George Washington University.
+* Dave, R.H., 1970, *Psychomotor Levels* in R.J.
+Armstrong (ed) *Developing and Writing Behavioural Objectives* (pp.20-1), Tucson, AZ: Educational Innovators Press
+* Hogue, A., Kapralos, B. and Desjardins, F. (2011), "The role of project‐based learning in IT: A case study in a game development and entrepreneurship program", Interactive Technology and Smart Education, Vol. 8 No. 2, pp. 120-134
+* Stenhouse, L., 1975, *An Introduction to Curriculum Research and Development*, London: Hieneman Educational
+* Taba H, 1962, *Curriculum Development Theory and Practice*, Crow's Nest, NSW: Allen & Unwin
+* Tomlinson, C.A., 1995, *How to Differentiate Instruction in Mixed-Ability Classrooms*, Alxeandria, VA:ASCD
+* Tomlinson, C.A., 2005, *Differentiation in Practice*, Alxeandria, VA:ASCD
+* Tyler R.W., 1949, *Basic Principles of Curriculum and Instruction*, Chicago, University of Chicago Press
+* Wood, D. F. (2003).
+"ABC of learning and teaching in medicine: Problem based learning".
+BMJ.
+326 (7384): 328–330. doi:10.1136/bmj.326.7384.328.
+PMC 1125189.
+PMID 12574050.
+* "Problem-Based Learning - Education - Maastricht University". www.maastrichtuniversity.nl.
+Retrieved 2022-08-15.